satzkumr/yarnCollector/README.md

 # yarnCollector
-Collect yarn related metrics or debug informationyes
+This tool is to collect yarn component (RM , NM ) metrics / information.